Accounting Principles and Concepts

 Accounting Standards

 Accounting standards are written statements of uniform accounting rules and guidelines in practice for preparing the uniform and consistent financial statements.
-These standards cannot over ride the provisions of applicable laws, customs, usages and business environment in the country.
+These standards cannot override the provisions of applicable laws, customs, usages and business environment in the country.

 Accounting Standards (AS)